Penile Prosthetic Surgery

 • The possibility that an inflatable penile prosthesis will malfunction or penetrate the skin

-• If the patient’s inflatable penile prosthetic is removed, they would be unable to achieve an erection on
+• If the patient’s inflatable penile prosthetic is removed, they would be unable to achieve an erection on their own.

 These will all be discussed in detail before surgery.